0xwal/dsyncro/README.md

 # Dsyncro

-A single file declarative library to extend a table and make it reactive to changes
+A single file declarative library to extend a table and make it reactive to changes.

 ## Motivation

 * I wanted a way to update values in FiveM server side and the effect should be carried out to client without creating an event in both client/server to just synchronize the data.
-* I want to have the ability to encapsulate logic for accessors and mutators to transform value on setting/getting them.
+* I want to have the ability to encapsulate logic for accessors and mutators to transform value when setting/getting them.
 * I want the table to be smart and aware of my needs/logic.

 ## Features